mikgroup/mridata/README.md

 # mridata

 This repo contains the source code building the mridata.org website.
-The only codes that are not public are GE Orchestra code, and AWS account related code.
+The only codes that are not public are GE Orchestra code, and AWS related code.

 A local server can be set up using Docker, to test and extend features.